 Nowadays the survival part we take for granted.
 We don’t wake up “hoping we won’t die,” or thinking about the following: “Today I have to first find food and make sure I have shelter before sunrise”.
 It’s fairly easy to have something to eat and have a roof above your head.2

 Today, you’re most probably distracted from other insignificant things: social media, modern television, fashion, video games, gossip.

 But think about it, do these things actually let you experience life?

-Do you really think that sitting around, watching and reading short messages on Twitter will make you feel good, help you level up your skills, actually make a difference in your life?
+Do you really think that sitting around, watching, and reading short messages on Twitter will make you feel good, help you level up your skills, improve your thinking, and actually make a difference in your life?

 Sure, they are funny and all, but doing this for a number of years?
 Really?

 The second reason to have personal goals is that you’ll get to actually live.
 Experience life.